chauyingjia/UTM_Degree_Coursework/Year3_Sem2/SPECIAL_TOPIC_IN_DATA_ENGINEERING/TELEKOM_INDUSTRY_TALK/readme.md

 ## 🏢 Reflection: Telekom Malaysia Industry Talk

-On the 20th of May, I attended an industry talk by Mr. Zaid Waqi Zulkifli from Telekom Malaysia.
+On the 20th of May, I attended an industry talk by Mr. Zaid Waqi Zulkifli from TMOne Malaysia.
 This session gave me a clearer understanding of how enterprise data systems work in large organizations and how they are often more complex than what is usually learned in the classroom.

 ### 💡 What I Gained